Adoption Information

 Often times, a single dog will receive numerous inquiries from approved adopters.
 We do our best to make sure the right adopter is chosen.
 In some cases, this becomes a very difficult decision.
 We ask for your patience and understanding that we do what we do to ensure the best possible outcome for our dogs.

+Our adoption contract outlines the kind of care we expect our dogs to be given.
+In a nutshell, we expect them to be treated like members of the family.
+They deserve a warm home, a loving hand, and a full belly.
 We do not permit dogs to be left outdoors, ride in the back of pick-up trucks, run freely in unfenced areas, or be left in vehicles.
 We expect our adopters to care for our dogs in sickness and in health whether they’re young or old and be treated with respect.

 Should you become unable to provide for your BBCR dog, you are contractually obligated to return or rehome through our organization only.
 Selling, surrendering, or giving away any of our dogs is strictly prohibited.